-Post the sale of portfolio, with a view to simplify the capital structure within the Company, there is an intention to explore the option to undertake share capital reduction and redeem the preference share capital.
+Post the sale of a portfolio in 2023, with a view to simplify the capital structure within the Company, it was intended to explore the option to consider a share capital reduction in 2024, whilst that was not progressed with in 2024, there is still an intention to undertake share capital reduction and redeem the preference share capital in 2025.
+Additionally, there is an intention to sell the mortgage portfolio to PAC in April 2025 upon completion of administrative activities.